Colorado

 B. Occupational licensing and public employment

-Prior to May 2018 licensing agencies charged under § 24-5-101(2)(a) with determining whether an applicant possesses the requisite “good moral character” for occupational and professional licensure were specifically permitted to consider an individual’s criminal record in this connection.
-Language was added to this provision by HB 18-1418 to link consideration of a criminal record more specifically to a determination whether an individual is “qualified.”9.
-The provision retains the following pre-existing language: “The intent of this section is to expand employment opportunities for persons who, notwithstanding that fact of conviction of an offense, have been rehabilitated and are ready to accept the responsibilities of a law-abiding and productive member of society.”10
+2018 amendments: Prior to May 2018 licensing agencies charged under § 24-5-101(2)(a) with determining whether an applicant possesses the requisite “good moral character” for occupational and professional licensure were specifically permitted to consider an individual’s criminal record in this connection.
+Language was added to this provision by HB 18-1418 to link consideration of a criminal record more specifically to a determination whether an individual is “qualified.”
+Any remaining ambiguity in this law was eliminated by the 2024 law, which deleting references to “good moral character” and related language in the statute.
+The provision retains the following pre-existing language: “The intent of this section is to expand employment opportunities for persons who, notwithstanding that fact of conviction of an offense, have been rehabilitated and are ready to accept the responsibilities of a law-abiding and productive member of society.”7

-In 2018, new language was added to the provision to prohibit a licensing agency or public employer from using as a basis for denial or adverse action arrests and charges not resulting in conviction (though the conduct underlying the arrest may be considered), convictions that have been pardoned, sealed or expunged, or convictions as to which a court has issued an order of collateral relief under § 18-1.3-107(6) (see above).
-See § 24-5-101(2)(b).
+2018 law prohibitions and protections: In 2018, new language was added to the provision to prohibit a licensing agency or public employer from using as a basis for denial or adverse action arrests and charges not resulting in conviction (though the conduct underlying the arrest may be considered), convictions that have been pardoned, sealed or expunged, or convictions as to which a court has issued an order of collateral relief under § 18-1.3-107(6) (see Part III(H) above).
+See Colo.
+Rev. Stat. § 24-5-101(2)(b).

 If none of these exclusions apply, the licensing agency or employer “shall consider” the following factors in deciding whether to disqualify based on criminal record: In determining whether a conviction disqualifies an applicant, the state or licensing agency must consider (1) the nature of the conviction; (2) whether the conviction is “directly related” to the license sought; (3) the applicant’s rehabilitation and good conduct; and (4) time elapsed since conviction. § 24-5-101(4).
 The “direct relationship” standard singles out for specific mention convictions of a sexual nature, and circumstances involving particular public safety risks, including care of vulnerable populations.